 If symptoms of mental deterioration are definitely present in a person 50 years of age or older, consider phosphatidylserine (PS), which plays a major role in determining the integrity and fluidity of brain cell membranes.
 Over a dozen double-blind studies have shown that PS can help improve mental function, mood, and behavior in patients with degenerative brain disorders.
 Try 100 mg three times daily.

 The Best Brain Foods

-The key dietary factors that reduce the risk of dementia and Alzheimer's disease from population-based studies are higher fish consumption (and omega-3 fatty acids), monounsaturated fatty acids (primarily from olive oil), light to moderate alcohol use (primarily red wine), and increased non-starchy vegetable and fruit consumption.
+The key dietary factors that reduce the risk of dementia and Alzheimer's disease from population-based studies are higher fish consumption (and higher intake of omega-3 fats), monounsaturated fatty acids (primarily from olive oil), light to moderate alcohol use (primarily red wine), and increased non-starchy vegetable and fruit consumption.
 It is likely that a combination of all of these factors will provide the highest degree of protection.

 Blueberries or blueberry extracts are particularly helpful, according to one study.
 When older rats were given the human equivalent of 1 cup of blueberries per day, they demonstrated significant improvements in learning and motor skills, making them mentally equivalent to younger rats.
 When the rats' brains were examined, the brain cells of those given blueberries were found to communicate more effectively than those of rats not given blueberries.
 An alternative to eating more blueberries is taking a flavonoid-rich extract such as grape seed or pine bark extract (100-300 mg daily).

 Celery and celery seed extracts contain a compound, 3-n-butylphthalide (3nB), that has brain-health benefits.
 In human and animal studies, 3nB significantly improved learning deficits, as well as long-term spatial memory.
 Researchers have concluded that "3nB shows promising preclinical potential as a multi-target drug for the prevention and/or treatment of Alzheimer's disease."